reahl/reahl/reahl-doc/doc/tutorial/connectingviews.rst

       reahl example <examplename>

 Most :class:`~reahl.web.fw.UserInterface`\ s consist of several :class:`~reahl.web.fw.View`\ s that are designed to work together.
-It is useful to have a clear picture of which  :class:`~reahl.web.fw.View`\ s  exist in a user interface, and how they relate to one another.
+It is useful to have a clear picture of which :class:`~reahl.web.fw.View`\ s exist in a user interface, and how the user can move between them.

 For example, the user interface of the address book application can be split up into two different :class:`~reahl.web.fw.View`\ s : one that lists all the addresses, and another on which you can add a new address.

 .. figure:: addressbooksplit.png
    :align: center